 What Is Cybersecurity Risk Management?

 Just like how you should keep all your valuable documents locked in a storage vault, you’ll also have to stash all the useful information possessed by the company that you work for in a secure environment – this is what cybersecurity is in a nutshell.
 It doesn’t mean, though, that your employer can rest easy into thinking that all data concerning their business are already safe.

 Your entire business organization may become prone to cybersecurity risk if a cybercriminal manages to find out that they can easily access your company’s information systems because of any of the following vulnerabilities:

 - An employee uses a simple password such as “abcde” or “12345” that anyone can easily predict.

-- An employee shared his/her password to a coworker.
+- An employee shared his/her password with a coworker.